nasa/cape/doc/pycart/examples/08-thrust/index.rst

 :numref:`fig-pycart-ex08-c-png` shows the original surface triangulation after rotations but before performing the intersection  operation.
-It contains the same component breakdown as the original input files and is labeled :file:`Components.c.tri` in the folder.  pyCart also writes the file :file:`Components.tri` which contains the same nodes and triangles but only has two components, and a visualization is shown in :numref:`fig-pycart-ex08--png`.
+It contains the same component breakdown as the original input files and is labeled ``Components.c.tri`` in the folder.  pyCart also writes the file ``Components.tri`` which contains the same nodes and triangles but only has two components, and a visualization is shown in :numref:`fig-pycart-ex08--png`.

     .. _fig-pycart-ex08-c-png: